zaiga97/Yahtzee/README.md

-# Yahtzee
+# gameLogic.Yahtzee
 A java implementation of the popular game of yahtzee.

 ## The game

 The game of yahtzee is a popular chance game that uses dices to score points on a table.
-[Here](https://en.wikipedia.org/wiki/Yahtzee) are the basic rules of the game.
+[Here](https://en.wikipedia.org/wiki/gameLogic.Yahtzee) are the basic rules of the game.
 Note that there are multiple variation of the game and I will implement this as the "official" one.
 The game will (at least for the moment) be and ofline single player with the player aiming to get the higher possible score.

 ## The implementation